LukeShortCloud/rootpages/src/programming/devops.rst

 -  Functions and APIs.
 The expected inputs and outputs.
 -  If applicable, the user interface (UI).
 How it should look and the expected inputs and outputs.
 -  Milestones.
 The expected functionality and state of a specific version of the program and how long it should take to develop.
 Eventually the time estimates should be updated to reflect how much time it did take for development.
 These milestones could be alpha, beta, and stable milestones.
 -  Revisions.
-The revision history for the TDD.
-The document should only be updated after a milestone is reached or, if necessary, after a sprint.
+The revision history for the document.
+It should only be updated after a milestone is reached or, if necessary, after a sprint.
 All changes to the document should be noted.

 [2]

 Integrated Development Environments
 -----------------------------------

-Integrated development environments are text editors that assist wit h programming.
+Integrated development environments are text editors that assist with programming.
 These usually provide syntax highlighting, styling recommendatins, function recommendations/auto-complete, and shortcuts to quickly build and test applications.

 Common IDEs: